tqx94/statistical-inference/README.md

 ---

 #### Overview
 This project is spilt into 2 parts.
-They will be spilt into simulation and EDA of tooth growth data
+They will be spilt into simulation and statistical analysis of tooth growth data.
+In the tooth growth data, we will do a statistical analysis to see if there will be significant differences in the means of using OJ or VC.

-Part 2: EDA of Tooth growth data
+Part 2: Statistical Analysis of Tooth growth data
 ```{r, loading data}
 datadf <- ToothGrowth
 ```